Drone Regulations and Operations Manual

 Nordic Unmanned wants to use our experience to improve your UAS operations.
 We follow all the applicable rules and regulations from aviation environment, together with operational experience and risk understanding from both aviation and oil industry.

-Nordic Unmanned AS is certified as an ISO9001-2015 company, and have our own company operational manual that follows the rules and regulation for unmanned aircraft.
+Nordic Unmanned AS is a certified ISO9001-2015 company, and have our own company operational manual that follows the rules and regulation for unmanned aircrafts.
 The Operational Manual forms part of Nordic Unmanned AS’ quality system.

 It shall be the purpose of those personnel of the Nordic Unmanned AS team who are trained in the use of unmanned aerial system (UAS), to use this resource for aviation business.
 Operations are not limited to commercial activities, but also in relation to the governmental authorities and public entities within their remit and then under their agency’s legal responsibility.